mastercomfig/mastercomfig/docs/customization/custom_configs.md

 These commands are for bots.
 * `bot_add_6s`: Creates bots in the meta class layout and teams of 6s matches.
 * `bot_add_highlander`: Creates bots in the class layout and teams of highlander matches.

+!!! warning
-!!!
-Warning: RED Bots are not supported well and do not work properly in MvM.
+    RED Bots are not supported and do not work properly in MvM.
 It is recommended to get a custom mod to improve bot functionality in MvM or play with other players.

 * `bot_mvm_patch`: Creates a RED flag that no player/bot can pick up.
 This allows RED bots to move, since MvM maps don't contain a RED flag by default.

 ## Game Overrides